Central Illinois' On-Line Broadcast Museum

 In that era, the role of network radio was still quite strong.
 The CBS Radio network was still programming a full slate of entertainment and news programs for its radio affiliates.
 Many of the entertainment stars of that network would become headliners for its television equivalent later.
 With at least 20% of the ownership of Midwest Television being with WDWS Radio, it's logical to assume the influence it had with CBS.

-With the signing of WCIA as an affiliate of CBS, it became necessary to now try to get the network signal to the TV station.
-This would proven to be a difficult and expensive task.
+With the signing of WCIA as an affiliate of CBS, it became necessary to try to get the network signal to the TV station.
+This would be proven to be a difficult and expensive task.

 The location of the nearest A.T. & T. coax carrying CBS ran through Danville.
-That was the location of the nearest switchboard which would allow WCIA to link to the video signals coming from CBS in New York.
+That was the location of the nearest switchboard, which would allow WCIA to link to the video signals coming from CBS in New York.
 The ultimate problem was getting the signal from Danville to Champaign and the studios of Channel 3.

 Bottom: The receiver microwave dish at the Inman Hotel roof would feed a cable of the network to the WCIA Studios just a few blocks to the south at 509 South Neil Street